franzego/CLIs-development/cli_downloader/README.md

 📥 Direct Downloads – Fetch files from any valid URL.

-📊 Progress Bar – Monitor real-time download progress.
+📊 Progress Bar – Monitor real-time download progress. (appreciation to https://github.com/cheggaaa/pb)

 💾 Flexible Output – Save files to the current directory or a custom path.